dheera/fooplot/README.md

 fooplot
 =======

-Online Javascript-based graphing calculator with scrolling and other features.
+Online Javascript-based graphing calculator with scrolling and other features, used on http://fooplot.com/

+This repository is OUT OF DATE at the moment